cmw15004431816/cmw15004431816.github.io/docs/learning-record/Basic-writing-and-formatting-syntax.md

 # Basic writing and formatting syntax

-Create a sophisticated formatting for your prose and code on GitHub with simple syntax.
+Create sophisticated formatting for your prose and code on GitHub with simple syntax.

 ## Headings